 What do I need to bring on the tour?

-Water, camera and sun-cream are the only requirements for the tour.
+Water, camera and sunblock are the only requirements for the tour.
 All your other belongings stay safely behind in our private rooms at the house.
-Each guide carries a waterproof bag in which you can place your camera, sun-cream and water.
+Each guide carries a waterproof bag in which you can place your camera, sunblock and water.
 For the long tour guides will also carry snack items.
 But you may bring some fruit or your own snack for the mid-way break.
 We also have river shoes which you can use if you do not wish to get your own wet.
 Hiking boots are NOT recommended for canyoning as they are too heavy.